1030 Swabia Court, Suite 201

-Cicely Lopez serves as the Assistant Director, Accounting and Finance, for USA Baseball, overseeing the day-to-day financial needs of the federation.
+Cicely McLaughlin serves as the Assistant Director, Accounting and Finance, for USA Baseball, overseeing the day-to-day financial needs of the federation.

-Lopez has a bachelor's degree from East Carolina University in Business Administration with a concentration in Accounting (2013).
-She competed on the Pirates' softball team as a utility players, helping the team to NCAA regional appearances in 2010 and 2011.
+McLaughlin has a bachelor's degree from East Carolina University in Business Administration with a concentration in Accounting (2013).
+She competed on the Pirates' softball team as a utility player, helping the team to NCAA regional appearances in 2010 and 2011.

 She also received her master's degree in Accounting from North Carolina State University in 2015.

 She currently resides in Raleigh, North Carolina, with her husband, Brian.